lookfirst/fallback/README.md

 you will fork it and make improvements yourself.

-The fallback project itself is a very basic 3-tier web application with a RESTful servlet frontend that takes a request and calls a method on a bean which contains the business logic.
+The fallback project itself is a very basic 3-tier web application with a RESTful servlet frontend that takes a request and calls a method on an `@Inject`ed bean which contains the business logic.
 If you are coming from EJB3 experience, this will look very familiar.
 Annotations are used as much as possible to simplify the Spring configuration.

+Part of the beauty of this is that this fully functional system is up and running on Tomcat in about 3 seconds on my laptop.

 Database Access
 ---------------
 By example, access to the database is managed through the standard DAO/Entity pattern.
 There is also an example of how to use an EntityManager if you want to go that route instead.
 The `BaseDAO` implementation enables hibernate query caching with Ehcache.
+Adding `@Cache` to an entity enables fast lookups of objects.

-Basic transactions are also fully supported in the business logic bean with by adding a `@Transactional` annotation.
+Basic transactions, `set autocommit=0; do work(); set autocommit=1` are also fully supported in the business logic bean by adding an `@Transactional` annotation.
+If an exception is thrown, the final autocommit isn't executed.
 Enabling JTA is possible, but out of the scope of this project.

 JMX
 ---